top of page

 Elapsed Time

-Understanding elapsed time can help us be on time!
-Watch to learn how to measure the amount of time that passes between one point and another.
+This movie teaches how understanding elapsed time can help us be on time!
+Watch with your kids to learn how to measure the amount of time that passes between one point and another.

 FOR GRADES K-3